brianrourkeboll/FSharp.AspNetCore.WebAppBuilder/README.md

 > ❔: Why use a computation expression?
 Why not write an F# wrapper using "functions and data"?
 I don't see anything monadic or applicative happening here.

 Functions and data are absolutely more straightforward, robust, and maintainable than computation expressions with ad hoc custom operations—most of the time.
 But we're not designing a whole new web framework here: we're just trying to make the extensive functionality of the ASP.NET Core ecosystem a bit nicer to use in F#.
-There are two main things at play here:
+There are two main things at play:

 1. Method overloads.